 NOTE!
-In case of overloading of circuits and the servo motor an "auto-fuse" is triggered and the amplifier is shut down, which is indicated by the LED labeled "OVERLOAD" and the servo stops operating.
+In case of too large control signals, an "auto-fuse" is triggered; The motor amplifier is shut down to protect from overload, which is indicated by the red LED labeled "OVER-LOAD" and the servo stops operating.
 The fuse is reactivated by pressing the button marked "RESET".

 In some of the following tasks, you should investigate the servo behavior at different simple feedback connections.
-This can be done by manually pushing the flywheel in/into motion, and then study its transients.
-When position feedback is investigated an alternative way to study load disturbances is to add an extra disturbance voltage from a variabel external voltage source (also available on the front panel of the servo).
+This can be done by manually pushing the flywheel in/into motion, and then study/feel its transient behavior.
+When position feedback is investigated an alternative way to study load disturbances is to add an extra disturbance voltage from a variable external voltage source (also available on the front panel of the servo).
 Use the Simulink model servo.mdl where you can look at the plots for the angular velocity and the angular position.

-Assignment 2.1 W the behavior of (1). rite down what you know about how the parameters J , D and K affect xamine the open loop system to see how it behaves.
-Then introduce ary the gain of the velocity feedback and the sign of it.
-Record both tative observations. an you explain your observations using Equation (1) - (2) and the type as in the example above)?
+Assignment 2.1 Write down what you know about how the parameters J, D and K affect the behavior of (1).

+Assignment 2.2 Examine the open loop system to see how it behaves.
+Then introduce velocity feedback.
+Vary the gain of the velocity feedback and the sign of it.
+Record both qualitative and quantitative observations.

+Assignment 2.3 Can you explain your observations using Equations (1) - (2) and the type of feedback you use (as in the example above)?

-Introduce position feedback instead.
-Vary the gain and the sign of the Change the position of equilibrium θ_0 and see how this affects.
-Record as in the previous exercise.
-Assignment 2.5 of feedback you as Can you explain your observations using Equations (1) - (2) and the kind re using?
-Assignment 2.6 effects.
-Make a feedback connection from the angular acceleration and note its of the different fee ceive a non-oscilla when you disturb Now use all the different kinds of feedback from prevouis experiments by the conclusions you have drawn in the previous tasks appropriate signs edback signals you use and change their magnitudes so that you will rettory system whose axis angle quickly settles into a equilibrium position the system by an external torque (represented e.g. by an external voltage input).
-Take notes of your found feedback settings (signs and potention-guitudes).
+Assignment 2.4 Introduce position feedback instead.
+Vary the gain and the sign of the position feedback.
+Change the position of equilibrium $\theta_0$ and see how this affects.
+Record your observations as in the previous exercise.

+Assignment 2.5 Can you explain your observations using Equations (1) - (2) and the kind of feedback you are using?

+Assignment 2.6 Make a feedback connection from the angular acceleration and note its effects.

+Assignment 2.7 Now use all the different kinds of feedback from prevouis experiments together.
+Choose by the conclusions you have drawn in the previous tasks appropriate signs of the different feedback signals you use and change their magnitudes so that you will receive a non-oscillatory system whose axis angle quickly settles into an equilibrium position when you disturb the system by an external torque (represented e.g. by an external voltage added to the servo input).
+Take notes of your found feedback settings (signs and potention-meter settings/magnitudes).